LEARNING TO SURF AFTER 40

 Finally, you don’t have to become a master of surfing to enjoy the stress relief it can offer.
 If you want to push your body to its limit and really test yourself, this is possible.
 If you want to have a relaxing pastime and enjoy being in the water, this is equally fine.
 While some choose to navigate every wave and they feel disappointed after a poor lesson, others are just happy to be out in the water sitting on the board and looking out over the stunning horizon.

-learn to surf at 50
+learning to surf at 40 or even 50

 Your height and weight aren’t important because there are various shapes and sizes of boards.